veritrans/veritrans-android/documentation/01_init_docs.md

 Note:

-- This work with all default setting because it only pass `TRANSACTION_ID` and `AMOUNT`, not the custom setting.
+- This work with all default setting because it only pass `ORDER_ID` and `AMOUNT`, not the custom setting.
 For custom setting please read next section.

 ###  7.3. <a name='GetPaymentInfo'></a>3.
 Get Payment Info